 This story is an important reminder for me that everything in life is written and one should always be principled and stick to their beliefs no matter the situation you’re put in.
 Allah was testing her belief and if what you believe in is right, then Allah will never forget about you. ❤️ Stories like this make me fall in love with the hijab all over again.
 Her hijab saved her life and in turn my family’s lives.
 It’s a reminder that your hijab is like a relationship, you have to always remind yourself of the strengths and nourish it to keep the love for it alive.
 If you forget its importance, then you forget yourself.

-With all the islamophobia going around, I just wanted to remind people the importance of staying strong in your deen, no matter what anyone thinks or says.Sign up to our mailing list to get stories like this in your inbox.
+With all the islamophobia going around, I just wanted to remind people the importance of staying strong in your deen, no matter what anyone thinks or says.Help IlmFeed publish more stories like this.

 Like our Facebook page: